 This sounds like common sense, but too many times people go out and spend their money on nonsense stuff and ignore their debt.
 Pay off any loans (mortgage, car, and student loans), credit cards, and medical bills.
 Yeah, a huge chunk of your money will be gone, but think of how liberating it’ll feel knowing you don’t owe anyone anything.

 Invest Your Lottery Winnings Wisely

-This is one area that your financial advisers will certainly come in handy, especially if you aren’t familiar with making investments.
-You don’t want to throw all your money into some hair brained scheme and then lose all your money!
-That would really suck.
+This is one area that your financial advisers will undoubtedly come in handy, especially if you aren’t familiar with making investments.
+You don’t want to throw all your money into some hair-brained scheme and then lose all your money!
+That would suck.

 Keep the Same Habits

 You may have come into a large sum of money, that doesn’t mean that you have to live like your money won’t run out.
 Make smart purchases and (please don’t leave mean comments) keep your job.
 The key is to make your money last.
 I’m not saying act like you don’t have money—go out and get that new car if you want.
 Just be smart about it.
 Go for the Nissan instead of the Lamborghini.